LukePappa/myOS/b.md

-Ourism teaches the single meditative instruction: "Be."
-The aim of Ourism is to spread this teaching to all.
+The aim of Ourism is to teach mankind the single meditative instruction: "Be."